Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Performance Evaluation of HVLS for Analog and Digital Applications

-To corroborate the analytical results, post-layout simulations were performed in a 22-nm FD-SOI process.
-The HVLS was excited with the target input waveform, and the corresponding transient responses are illustrated in Fig.~\ref{fig_ls_trans}~(a)--(c).
-The plots show the voltage transitions at the output nodes as well as the instantaneous current drawn from the supply.
-The simulation was conducted at a clock frequency of 12.4~GHz under a dual-supply condition of $V_{DDH}=2V_{DDL}$, where $V_{DDL}=0.9~\mathrm{V}$ represents the nominal voltage of the adopted technology.
+To corroborate the analytical results, post-layout simulations were performed using a 22-nm FD-SOI process technology.
+The \ac{HVLS} was excited with the target input waveform, and the corresponding transient responses are illustrated in \Cref{fig_ls_trans}~(a)--(c).
+The plots show the voltage transitions at the output nodes and the instantaneous current drawn from the supply.
+The simulation was conducted at 12.2~GHz under a dual-supply condition with $V_{DDH}=2\times~V_{DDL}$, where $V_{DDL}=0.9~\mathrm{V}$ denotes the technology's nominal voltage.

-Simulation results in Fig.~\ref{fig_ls_wave} confirm high-speed operation, with a supply of $2V_{DDL}$.
-As shown in Fig.~\ref{fig_ls_wave}~(a), the HVLS supports frequencies up to 19~GHz at $V_{DDH}$ equal to 1.8~V while input is toggled between GND and 0.9~V. Lower supply operation is possible at reduced frequencies and lower power consumption.
-Fig.~\ref{fig_ls_wave}~(b) displays propagation delays to $V_{OH}$ ($t_{dH}$) and $V_{OL}$ ($t_{dL}$), exhibiting good symmetry and flat delay characteristics above 0.6~V. The power-delay product (PDP), plotted in Fig.~\ref{fig_ls_wave}~(c), increases with frequency and voltage, as expected.
+Simulation results in \Cref{fig_ls_wave} confirm high-speed operation, with a supply of $2V_{DDL}$.
+As shown in \Cref{fig_ls_wave}~(a), the HVLS supports frequencies up to $\approx19~GHz$ at $V_{DDH}$ equal to 1.8~V while the input is toggled between GND and $V_{DDL}$.
+Lower-supply operation is possible at reduced frequencies, resulting in power savings. \Cref{fig_ls_wave}~(b) displays propagation delays for low-voltage-domain (e.g.,~$V_{OL}$ ($t_{dL}$)) and high-voltage-domain (e.g.,~$V_{OH}$ ($t_{dH}$)) transitions.
+The \ac{HVLS} exhibits good symmetry and flat delay characteristics above 0.6~V. Moreover, the power-delay product (PDP), plotted in \Cref{fig_ls_wave}~(c), increases with frequency and voltage, as expected.

-To evaluate the robustness of the proposed design, 4500 Monte Carlo simulations were performed on the circuit.
-Fig.~\ref{fig_ls_mont} illustrates the Monte Carlo simulation results for the proposed circuit's delays from input to both outputs.
+For analog performance evaluation and to assess the robustness of the proposed design, 4500 Monte Carlo simulations were performed on the circuit. \Cref{fig_ls_mont} illustrates the Monte Carlo simulation results for the proposed circuit's delays from input to both outputs.
 The mean delay for the $V_{OH}$ ($t_{dH}$) is 10.76 ps with a standard deviation of 0.62 ps.
 Meanwhile, for the other output $V_{OL}$, the mean delay is 9.25 ps with a standard deviation of 0.48 ps.
 Considering three times the standard deviation ($3\sigma$), the maximum variation of the delay changes by only 1.86 ps in 99.73\% of the cases.

+Process corners and temperature variations have a pronounced impact on circuit performance metrics.
+Since timing jitter plays a critical role in determining the linearity and spectral purity of digital transmitters and switched-capacitor power amplifiers (SCPAs), it is essential to evaluate the jitter behavior of the proposed HVLS across process and temperature variations. \Cref{fig_corner_temp} illustrates the simulated jitter of the proposed HVLS under TT, FF, and SS corners over a temperature range from $-40^{\circ}\mathrm{C}$ to $90^{\circ}\mathrm{C}$.